Santa Rosa (Mesoamerican site): Middle Preclassic

 The first evidence of site occupation begins in the Middle Preclassic Period which dates from around 1000 BCE to 500 BCE.
 During this time, habitation was light with pottery types showing an affiliation with Chiapa de Corzo downstream, and La Venta in the Gulf Coast area.
 The first pyramidal platforms were erected during this time.

 Late Preclassic

-During this time period, stretching from about 500 BCE to 100 BCE more advanced architecture was used.
+During this time period, stretching from about 500 BCE to 100 BCE more advanced architecture becomes apparent.
 Limestone was used in the construction of many of the platforms.
-Burnt clay is as flooring and walls with well-cut stone start to appear.
+Burnt clay as flooring and walls with well-cut stone start to appear.
 Pottery also becomes more advanced and better polished.

 Protoclassic

 During the Protoclassic from 100 BCE to 200 CE, Santa Rosa experienced massive growth in importance and size, similar to developments elsewhere in Mesoamerica such as at Chiapa de Corzo, and Kaminaljuyu in the Guatemalan Highlands.
 During this period, strong Santa Rosa influences are present from the Angostura Canyon on the north, to the Guatemalan Border on the south.
 Many of the site mounds were constructed during this time and advanced architecture including well-cut stone, paint, and stucco is evident.
 New ceramic types such as effigy vessels, spouts, and fresco decorations begin to appear.